The Best Places to See Nebraska’s Sandhill Crane Migration

 View of the Platte River and sandhill cranes in flight from a Crane Trust hide

 There’s a lot of preening and loitering with bursts of wack-a-mole action, making it hard to photograph but a lot of fun.
 I never knew which cranes would dance when forcing me to constantly scan the mass of feathers.
 Like popcorn in a hot skillet, they hopped, stretched their wings, bowed, spun, and tip-toed.
 Throwing sticks in the air was a particularly popular move.
 Apparently, cranes find it very endearing.

 Forty-three miles southwest of Grand Island in Kearney, Iain Nicolson Audubon Center at Rowe Sanctuary offers another prime viewing spot along the Platte River.
 Farther from where they like to cluster than the Crain Trust hides, the structure at Rowe Sanctuary was elevated and faced upriver, providing a great angle to photograph the birds when they began doing their thing.
 I didn’t experience the morning craneapalooza, but I imagine it would be just as exciting.

 One of three hides at the Rowe Sanctuary

 The Best Time to See Sandhill Cranes in Nebraska

 According to the Nebraska Game and Parks website, cranes start to arrive in February and reach their peak around the third week in March.
 Guided viewing increases the likelihood you’ll have an experience similar to mine.
-The Trust and Row Sanctuary have cultivated and maintained the perfect crane habitats for years, so it’s no wonder their tours deliver.
+The Crane Trust and Rowe Sanctuary have cultivated and maintained ideal crane habitats for years, so it’s no wonder their tours deliver.

-Between the Crane Trust and Rowe Sanctuary, you will find different environmental backdrops due to how the hides are positioned in relation to the river.
-I highly recommend you combine the two locations in any itinerary you plan to maximize your experience.
+Between the Crane Trust and Rowe Sanctuary, you will find different environmental backdrops based on how the hides are positioned in relation to the river.
+I highly recommend you combine the two locations to maximize your experience.

 Two large heated hides (Reservations required)